eXist-db/existdb-ansible-role/README.md

-Admin passwords are kept in a variable `exist_adminpass` which is a dict of key/value pairs, where the keys are the inventory hostnames of the servers and the values are the eXist admin password strings for each server, like this:
+Admin passwords are kept in a variable `exist_adminpass` which is a dict of key/value pairs, where the keys are the inventory hostnames of the servers and the values are dicts of key/value pairs, where the key is the exist instance name and the value is the eXist admin password strings for each server, like
+this:

 ```
 exist_adminpass:
+  myserver1:
-  myserver1: MySecretPass
+    myinstanceA: MySecretPass
+    myinstanceB: DifferentPass
-  myserver2: MyOtherPass
+  myserver2:
+    exist: MyDefaultPass
+  myserver3:
-  myserver3: ""
+    unprotected: ""
 ```

 It is also possible to pre-set passwords for standard eXist user accounts or to